ahmedeisa22/Kalbonyan-Elmarsos/Linkedin/Object Oriented Design/readme.md

 **Polymorphism** having many forms

-* **Dynamic Polymorphism (run-time):** User the same interface for methods on different types of objects that may implament those in differnt way
+* **Dynamic Polymorphism (run-time):** Use the same interface for methods on different types of objects that may implament those in differnt way

 *overriding:* the same name and parameter but differnt body.